-The Authority has acquired a number of vehicles under finance leases.
+The Authority has acquired a number of vehicles and some equipment under finance leases.

-This Authority is committed to making minimum payments under these leases comprising settlement of the long-term liability for the interest in the vehicles acquired by the Authority and finance costs that will be payable by the Authority in future years while the liability remains outstanding.
+This Authority is committed to making minimum payments under these leases comprising settlement of the long-term liability for the interest in the vehicles and the equipment acquired by the Authority and finance costs that will be payable by the Authority in future years while the liability remains outstanding.
 The minimum lease payments are made up of the following amounts:

-31 March 2016 31 March 2015
+31 March 2017 31 March 2016

 £000 £000

-Finance lease liabilities (net present value of minimum lease payments)
+Finance lease liabilities (net present value of

+minimum lease payments)

-Current 133 137
+Current 144 133

-Non-current 488 379
+Non-current 388 488

-Finance costs payable in future years 70 58
+Finance costs payable in future years 59 70

-Minimum lease payments 691 574
+Minimum lease payments 591 691